Scheduling#

 ✅ Shapes overall completion order

-Multi-experiment optimization
+Multi-protocol-run optimization

-❌ Per experiment
+❌ Per protocol run

-✅ Joint scheduling of all experiments
+✅ Joint scheduling of all protocol runs

 Tuning / parameters